Gauss-Markov processes as space-time scaled stationary Ornstein-Uhlenbeck processes: Introduction

 defines a strictly stationary centered Gauss process $S=(S_t)_{t\in\RR}$ defined on the real line with

 see, e.g., Doob \cite{Doo} or Shorack and Wellner \cite[Exercise 9, page 32]{ShoWel}.
 The process $S$ is known as a stationary Ornstein-Uhlenbeck process defined on $\RR$.
-Then a Wiener bridge from $0$ to $0$ over the time interval $[0,1]$ generates the same law on $C([0,1])$ as the space-time scaled stationary Ornstein-Uhlenbeck process
+Then a Wiener bridge from $0$ to $0$ over the time interval $[0,1]$ generates the same law on $(C([0,1]), \cB(C([0,1])))$ as the space-time scaled stationary Ornstein-Uhlenbeck process

-see, e.g., Shorack and Wellner \cite[Exercise 10, page 32]{ShoWel}, where for a subset $D\subset[0,\infty)$, $C(D)$ denotes the space of continuous real-valued functions defined on $D$.
+see, e.g., Shorack and Wellner \cite[Exercise 10, page 32]{ShoWel}, where for a subset $D\subset[0,\infty)$, $C(D)$ denotes the space of continuous real-valued functions defined on $D$ and $\cB(C(D))$ is the Borel $\sigma$-algebra on $C(D)$.
 Recall that the law of the pathwise unique strong solution of the stochastic differential equation (SDE)

 with an initial value $Z_0=0$ coincides with that of the Wiener bridge from $0$ to $0$ over the time interval $[0,1]$.